 - Also, known as: Pot marigold, Ringelblume, Souci des Jardins, Calendula, Calendola, Thulvkka Saamanthi, Calendule, English Garden Marigold, Fleur de Calendule, Fleur de Tous les Mois, Garden Marigold, Gold-Bloom, Holligold, Marybud, Pot Marigold, Souci des Champs, Souci des Jardins, Souci des Vignes, Souci Officinal, Zergul.

 Parts Used: Flower petals

 One of the most versatile and important herbal medicines.
 This is the same Calendula as used by the homeopaths but the method of preparation and therapy is different.
-Contains high levels of nitrogen, phosphoric acid and Vitamin A.
+It contains high levels of nitrogen, phosphoric acid, and Vitamin A.

 They are often used to add color to salads or added to dishes as a garnish and in lieu of saffron.
 A yellow dye has also been extracted from the flower, by boiling.

 It should not be confused with plants belonging to the genus Tagetes, which are true marigolds and are also cultivated as garden plants commonly known as French or African marigolds.